Timing and Easing

 Start-aligned animation is useful for intro moves.
 End-aligned animation is useful for outro moves.
 Duration-aligned animation is useful when the movement should happen across the full clip.
 All animations are based on the in/out points of the clip, which makes retiming easy.

-When Mode is set to Manual, Motion State uses the Transition Progress control instead of its automatic clip timing.
+When Mode is set to Manual, Motion State uses Transition Progress instead of automatic clip timing.
 At 0%, the clip is at State A. At 100%, the clip is at State B.

 Use Manual mode when you want to: